The Work Done by an Electric Field: A practical guide

 W = Fd = qEd

-This equation demonstrates that the work done is directly proportional to the charge, the electric field strength, and the distance moved.
-It's important to note that the work done is positive if the charge moves in the direction of the field (positive work), and negative if it moves against the field (negative work).
+This equation demonstrates that the work done is directly proportional to the charge, the electric field strength, and the distance moved. make sure to note that the work done is positive if the charge moves in the direction of the field (positive work), and negative if it moves against the field (negative work).
 This indicates whether the electric field is adding energy to or removing energy from the charged particle.

 Work Done by a Non-Uniform Electric Field

 In reality, electric fields are rarely uniform.
 The electric field strength often varies with position.
 In such cases, calculating the work done requires integration.
-The work done in moving a charge from point A to point B in a non-uniform electric field is given by the line integral:

 W = ∫<sub>A</sub><sup>B</sup> F • dl = q ∫<sub>A</sub><sup>B</sup> E • dl